Distinguished Educator Award, University of Richmond, 2017

 Bezio, Kristin M. S. “Maker’s Breath.
 Religion, Magic, and the ‘Godless’ World of BioWare’s Dragon Age II (2011).”
 Online - Heidelberg Journal of Religions on the Internet 5.0 (2014): n. pag. archiv.ub.uni-heidelberg.de.
 Web.
 14 Feb.
 2014.

-“Marlowe’s Violent Reformation: Religion, Government, and Rebellion on the Elizabethan Stage” in Leading Culture Forward: Leadership and Icons of Cultural Change, edited by Peter Iver Kaufman and Kristin M.S.
-Bezio for the Jepson Studies in Leadership series with Edward Elgar. (anticipated 2017)
+“Marlowe’s Violent Reformation: Religion, Government, and Rebellion on the Elizabethan Stage.”
+In Cultural Icons and Cultural Leadership, edited by Peter Iver Kaufman and Kristin M.S.
+Bezio, 9–24.
+Jepson Studies in Leadership.
+Cheltenham, UK: Edward Elgar, 2017.

 “Friends & Rivals: Loyalty, Ethics, and Leadership in Dragon Age II” in Identity and Leadership in Virtual Communities: Establishing Credibility and Influence, edited by Joe Essid & Dona Hickey for IGI Global (2014).